stijn-meijers/dracor-mcp/README.md

 docker run dracor-mcp
 ```

-To use the FastMCP implementation instead, modify the Dockerfile's CMD line:
+To use the FastMCP implementation with v1 API instead:

 ```
-CMD ["python", "dracor_mcp_fastmcp.py"]
+docker run -e IMPLEMENTATION=fastmcp dracor-mcp
 ```

 ## Implementation Details

-### Standard MCP Implementation
+### Standard MCP Implementation (v0 API)

-The standard implementation in `dracor_mcp_server.py` uses the core MCP SDK classes:
+The standard implementation in `dracor_mcp_server.py` uses the core MCP SDK classes with the older v0 API:

 - `Resource` - For defining API resources
 - `MCPToolImpl` - For implementing tools
 - `PromptTemplate` - For creating prompt templates

-### FastMCP Implementation
+### FastMCP Implementation (v1 API)

-The FastMCP implementation in `dracor_mcp_fastmcp.py` uses a more concise decorator-based approach:
+The FastMCP implementation in `dracor_mcp_fastmcp.py` uses a more concise decorator-based approach with the current v1 API:

 - `@mcp.resource()` - For defining API resources
 - `@mcp.tool()` - For implementing tools
 - `@mcp.prompt()` - For creating prompt templates

-This approach results in cleaner, more maintainable code while providing the same functionality.
+This approach results in cleaner, more maintainable code while providing the same functionality but with access to more comprehensive API features.

+## v1 API Features

+The v1 API implementation provides access to many additional endpoints and capabilities:

+- **API info** - Version information for the DraCor API
+- **Corpus metadata** - Detailed metadata for all plays in a corpus
+- **Play metrics** - Network metrics and analysis data
+- **Character network data** - CSV, GEXF, and GraphML formats
+- **Character relations** - Explicit relationships between characters
+- **Spoken text filters** - Filter by gender, relation type, or character role
+- **Stage directions** - Retrieve stage directions with or without speakers
+- **Character lookup** - Find plays containing specific characters (by Wikidata ID)

 ## Usage